stettix/chronicles/README.md

 ## Why use Chronicles

-Big data pipelines often store data directly for example as Parquet or ORC files, instead of writing to a databases.
+Big data pipelines often store data directly for example as Parquet or ORC files, instead of writing to a database.
-Such files are often written to an HDFS file systems, or cloud blob storage such as AWS S3, Google Cloud Storage, or Azure Blob Storage.
+Such files are often written to an HDFS file system, or to cloud blob storage such as AWS S3, Google Cloud Storage, or Azure Blob Storage.

-The drawback of writing such data directly as files is that you don't have database features such as transactions.
+The drawback of dealing directly with raw files is that you don't have database features such as transactions.
 Updates to data require deleting old data as well as writing new data, and these updates are not atomic.
 This means you can get wrong results while reading or querying the data while such operations take place.

 This also means there is no easy way to revert to a previously known good state if a write goes wrong.

-Such problems are not so much a problem when datasets are append-only, i.e. only new data is written out.
+These limitations are not so much a of problem when datasets are append-only, i.e. only new data is written out.
 However, we find that in practice, updating existing data is often required, for example to reprocess data after fixing bugs or changing business logic, or when optimising the storage of files within a dataset.

 Chronicles allows all updates to be performed safely, by using an immutable storage schema for data, and tracking the history of datasets hence knowing which files to include in each version of the data.

 This also means you get an audit history of all updates to a dataset.
-And, you can even have concurrent views on different versions of a given table.
+You can even have concurrent views on different versions of a given table.
 In other words, you can query an older version of a table while production users are accessing the latest version of the table.

 ## Why not use Chronicles